gbdev/pandocs/content/pixel_fifo.md

 The fetcher's X and Y coordinate can then be used to get the tile from VRAM.
-However, if the PPU's access to VRAM is [blocked](#vram-access) then the value for the tile is read as FFh.
+However, if the PPU's access to VRAM is [blocked](#vram-access) then the value for the tile is read as $FF.

 CGB can access both tile index and the attributes in the same clock cycle.
 This probably means the CGB has a 16-bit data bus for the VRAM.